 7th Circuit Court of Appeals

-Frank McAllister v.
+McAllister v.
 Jerry L. Price, in his individual capacity

 U.S. District Court, Northern District of Indiana, Hammond Division, Judge Joseph S. Van Bokkelen.

 Civil.
 Affirms denial of summary judgment for police officer Price, who claimed qualified immunity.
 There are genuine issues

 of material fact about whether Price violated McAllister’s clearly established constitutional rights.
 McAllister alleges